hoikit/Tracker/README.md

 ### Saving and Loading Data

-- Click the "Save to Excel" button to download your data as an Excel file
+- Click the "Save to Database" button to save your data to the SQLite database
-- Click the "Load from Excel" button to upload a previously saved Excel file
+- Click the "Load from Database" button to load data from the SQLite database
   - Note: Loading data will replace your current data after confirmation

 ### Viewing Statistics